AlabamaASRL/asset_asrl/doc/tutorials/ReentryExample.rst

 As a next example, we will solve a classic real world problem outlined by Betts in [ref].
 This problem involves maximizing the glide range of the Space Shuttle during reentry.
-The dynamics are written in spherical cooridanates and incorporate gravity and an emprical model for the lift and drag characteristics of the shuttle.
-The controls are the angle of attack and bank angle of the vehicle and the objective is to maximize the final lattitde subject to the initial and terminal conditions given in eqY.
+The dynamics are written in spherical coordinates and incorporate gravity and an empirical model for the lift and drag characteristics of the shuttle.
+The controls are the angle of attack and bank angle of the vehicle and the objective is to maximize the final latitude subject to the initial and terminal conditions given in eqY.